 Home to the Sydney Opera House – of course! – and the Sydney Harbour bridge, the city has some impressive architecture.
 Its Aboriginal heritage still very much flows though the city, with some stunning Aboriginal rock art to see.
 Sydney is one of the most multicultural cities in Australia, and this is certainly evident in the diverse cuisine available.

-Average property prices are AUD$1,154,406.
+Average property prices are well over AUD$1,100,000.
 Some great suburbs to consider are: Kirribilli, Woolloomooloo, Balmain East, Glebe and Hunters Hill.